trustwallet/developer/wallet-core/newevmchain.md

 ## Steps

-- Start with an up-to-date workspace (more info: [contributing.md]).
+- Start with an up-to-date workspace ([more info](contributing.md)).
 - Add chain information to `registry.json`.
 Some notable fields:
--- blockchain: "Ethereum",
+  - blockchain: "Ethereum",
--- coinId: Should be set to: `10000000 + chainID`, such as `10008217`.
-If coinID is available, use that.
+  - coinId: Should be set to: `10000000 + chainID`, such as `10008217`.
+If own coinID is available, use that.
 - Run `codegen/bin/newcoin <chain>` to generate template source files.
 - For EVM chains we will only need the `tests/<Chain>/TWCoinTypeTests.cpp` test file, discard all the other new files.
-- Discard changes in `include/TrustWalletCore/TWBlockchain.h` and `src/Coin.cpp`, no need for new blockchain type.
+- Discard changes in `include/TrustWalletCore/TWBlockchain.h` and `src/Coin.cpp` (no need for new blockchain type).
-- Check the test file `tests/X/TWCoinTypeTests.cpp` (`X` is the name of the blockchain).
+- Check the test file `tests/<Chain>/TWCoinTypeTests.cpp`.
 - There are some test cases test derivation for all coins.
 Extend these with the new chain.
 If the new chain reuses Ethereum address, it can reuse the Ethereum case in the switch statements.
 ```